 Irell has been representing Silicon Valley-based TiVo since January 2000, when the market leader first came under attack from companies looking to profit from the DVR craze.
 The firm successfully defended TiVo in separate actions by both Gemstar and Pause Technology.

 The EchoStar verdict reached in Texas, TiVo's first against an infringing competitor, is the natural outcome of a comprehensive litigation strategy that Irell has pursued since 2004 when the case was filed.

 "Although a trial verdict understandably gets the most attention in a patent suit, the road to obtaining a verdict of infringement is usually paved by a series of wins in extremely complicated pretrial motions and discovery proceedings," said Mr. Chu.
 "This case was no different.
 In large part, our victory at trial sprang directly from earlier achievements, which included obtaining favorable claim construction and discovery rulings."

 Mr. Chu added: "One of the reasons for our firm's frequent success is our staffing philosophy.
 Our IP litigation teams usually include attorneys who are not technologists, in addition to lawyers with technical backgrounds.
 As a result, we are able to offer clients such as TiVo the best of all possible worlds – complete understanding of the complex technologies at issue in these cases integrated with well-rounded problem-solving perspectives and differentiated skill sets."

-In addition to Mr. Chu, TiVo was represented at trial by Irell attorneys Andrei Iancu and Ben Yorks, and by local counsel Sam Baxter and Garret Chambers of McKool Smith.
+In addition to Mr. Chu, TiVo was represented at trial by Irell attorney Ben Yorks and by local counsel Sam Baxter and Garret Chambers of McKool Smith.